PhilippGronotte/DalgoProjekt1/README.md

 The program is completely in German language.
 Further information in English language can be found in 'Usage'.

 ### Usage
 <p>In the following the general usage of the GUI is shortly described.
 The first picture represents the choice-of-town-window.
 In it you are able to choose every german Town by its german name.
-Make sure that you're replacing the germanic umlauts by the following terms</p>
+Make sure that you're replacing the germanic umlauts and the sharp s (ß) by the following terms</p>

 - ä = ae
 - ü = ue
 - ö = oe
+- ß = ss

-For example München has to be entered this way : Muenchen.
+For example München/Scheeßel has to be entered this way : Muenchen/Scheessel.

 <p>A few towns from different countries will work also.
 For example 'Dubai' will just work fine but 'NewYork' won't.
 You will have to try.
 In the first picture the choosing-window is shown.</p>